Where are the Water Worlds? Identifying the Exo-water-worlds Using Models of Planet Formation and Atmospheric Evolution

 Table~\ref{tab:jwst} shows the list of potential water-world candidates which could be followed up by JWST to find atmospheric tracers of their volatile contents.
 This list contains some of the targets that are already suspected to be water worlds on the basis of observations with JWST or HST.
 For example, K2-18 b, which is suggested to be a gas-rich water world by our models, is suspected to be a hycean (hydrogen + ocean) planet from recent observation with JWST \citep{madhusudhan23}.
 The observed spectra suggest the presence of a shallow H$_{\rm 2}$ atmosphere which then requires a \ho layer (most likely, in an ocean form) that can explain the bulk density \citep{madhusudhan23}.
 Again, \cite{piaulet23} claim Kepler-138 d to be a bare water world ($\sim$51\% water by volume) from their interior modeling of the planet which is in strong agreement with our model prediction.
 Their calculations were further supported by the flat optical/IR transmission spectrum that they obtained from HST, making it a prime target for JWST.

-Conversely, our models suggest that TOI 1695 b, previously thought to be a water world based on its mass and radius measurements \citep{cherubim23}, is less likely to be a water world due to its relatively high density accompanied by associated uncertainty and short orbital period.
-However, that does not rule out the possibility of having a low \ho content as we have restricted our definition of water worlds to a lower limit of 30\% of water mass-fraction.
-Again, TESS and HST observations of TOI-270 d \citep{mikalevans23} tend to support a H$_{\rm 2}$-atmosphere with a strong signature of absorption by \ho.
-Although, this is in disagreement with our models suggesting it to be a bare water planet, it could still be a gas-rich water planet which requires further follow-up with JWST.
+Conversely, our models suggest that TOI 1695 b, once thought to be a water world based on its mass and radius measurements \citep{cherubim23}, is less likely to be a water world due to its relatively high density and short orbital period.
+However, that does not rule out the possibility of a low bulk content of \ho as we have restricted our definition of water worlds to a lower limit of 30\% of water mass-fraction.
+Again, TESS and HST observations of TOI-270 d \citep{mikalevans23} tend to support a H$_{\rm 2}$-rich atmosphere that shows strong absorption features of \ho.
+Although this is in disagreement with our models suggesting it to be a bare water planet, it could still be a gas-rich water planet, which requires further follow-up with JWST for confirmation.